adsci/eigenHelper/README.md

 To delete an element with a specific ID, enter this ID in the "Element to be deleted" input field and click "Remove Element".
 It is also possible to remove all elements at once by clicking the appropriate button.
+Apart from removing all elements, any hinges present in the model will also be removed, and the Node module will be activated.

 After all elements have been defined, the user exits the module by clicking on the "Define Supports" button, after which the Support module is activated.